karlysson/petadmin/README.md

 * To build the containers:
 >    $ sudo docker-compose build

-* To create the bank and do as migrations:
+* To create the database and run the migrations:
 >    $ sudo docker-compose run --rm website bundle exec rake db:create db:migrate

-* To install as gens:
+* To install all the gems:
 >    $ sudo docker-compose run --rm website bundle install

 * To run the project: